 Barcelona isn’t a very rainy town: when it’s raining in Barcelona, it usually doesn’t last long.
 Plus most of the time it rains at night, not really affecting your day activities.
 But eventually we might get longer and more intense storms (and locals are usually surprised at them and ask themselves what’s wrong with the weather, then, LOL).

 A few top hotels in town provide umbrellas to their customers or rent them for a small fee (ask the concierge).
 Otherwise, don’t worry: with the first drop street-vendors show up selling cheap ones.
 And now that you are well equipped, let’s see what the options are…

-Here are my 5 BEST ideas for a rainy day in Barcelona:
+These are great ideas for what to do what to do on rainy day in Barcelona:

 Another of the most popular ideas for a rainy day, BUT.
 Take it as an opportunity to go off the beaten path, and grab a cab (when it’s raining in Barcelona I love the feel of being on a cab watching the city life bustle despite the storm) to take you to to the uptown shopping mall called L’Illa Diagonal, with its classy but not haughty feel.
 High end designers mix nicely with affordable brands that carefully chose the articles they’ll be selling there.

 A stroll under the gargoyles

 Looking for free rainy day activities?
 If you aren’t scared that it’s raining in Barcelona, the Gothic Quarter has a mysterious and romantic feel under the rain.
 No crowds, and water pouring off the gargoyles.
 My favorite streets are those around the Cathedral and in Plaça del Rei, down Lledó street and over to the Born district to explore the alleys around Santa Maria del Mar.